jeremypenner/nix-php52/README.md

 I host a community site that is based on Drupal 5, which can't be upgraded without throwing the whole thing in the bin and starting from scratch.
 Maybe someday I will do that, but in the meantime, people use it, and I have promised those people that I am not going to delete their stuff.

+This repo now uses flakes but I haven't bothered to update this readme with usage information, sorry.
+Hopefully the flake itself is reasonable documentation for what the repo provides.
+If anybody depends on this besides me, sorry I broke your site.

 # Usage

 I'm probably doing this wrong!
 I'm very new to NixOS.
 Bug reports or pull requests to make things more standard welcome.
 I think eventually I'll want this to